mwiens91/sm64-route-optimizer/README.md

 [here](https://mwiens91.github.io/sm64-route-optimizer/).
 The page first displays a route summary, which includes the following information:

 - the sum of star times for the route.
-This will shorter than the actual route time, since travel time is not factored into the sum
+This will be shorter than the actual route time, since travel time is not factored into the sum
 - the number of stars obtained from each castle location:
   - lobby: the first floor including Bob-omb Battlefield, Bowser in the